Asura: Characteristics

-In the earliest Vedic literature, all supernatural beings are called Devas and Asuras.
-A much-studied hymn of the Rig Veda states Devav asura (Asuras who have become Devas), and contrasts it with Asura adevah (Asuras who are not Devas).
+In the earliest Vedic literature, all supernatural beings are called deva and Asura.
+A much-studied hymn of the Rig Veda states Devav asura (Asura who have become deva), and contrasts it with Asura adevah (Asura who are not deva).
 (Note: see Hale (1999).
 Note that Hale translates this to "Asuras without the Asura-Devas" in his book (see page 3 for example).

 The original Sanskrit text of hymns 8.25.4, 8.96.9 from the Rigveda is available on Wikisource.)
 Each Asura and Deva emerges from the same father (Prajapati), share the same residence (Loka), eat together the same food and drinks (Soma), and have innate potential, knowledge and special powers in Hindu mythology; the only thing that distinguishes "Asura who become Deva" from "Asura who remain Asura" is intent, action and choices they make in their mythic lives.

-"Asuras who remain Asura" share the character of powerful beings obsessed with their craving for ill-gotten Soma, and for wealth, ego, anger, unprincipled nature, force, and violence.
-Further, in Hindu mythology, when they lose, miss, or don't get what they want (because they were distracted by their cravings) the "Asuras who remain Asuras" question, challenge, and attack the "Asuras who became Devas" to loot or extract a portion of what the Devas have and the Asuras do not.
+"Asura who remain Asura" share the character of powerful beings obsessed with their craving for ill-gotten Soma, and for wealth, ego, anger, unprincipled nature, force, and violence.
+Further, in Hindu mythology, when they lose, miss, or don't get what they want (because they were distracted by their cravings) the "Asura who remain Asura" question, challenge, and attack the "Asura who became deva" to loot or extract a portion of what the deva have and the Asura do not.

 The hostility between the two groups is the source of extensive legends, tales, and literature in Hinduism; however, many texts discuss their hostility in neutral terms – without explicit moral connotations or condemnation.
 Some of these tales constitute the background of major Hindu Epics and annual festivals, such as the story of Asura Ravana and Deva Rama in the Ramayana, and the legend of Asura Hiranyakashipu and Deva Vishnu as Narasimha, the latter celebrated with the Hindu spring festival of Holika and Holi.

-In Buddhist mythology, while all the gods of the Kāmadhātu are subject to passions to some degree, the asuras above all are addicted to them, especially wrath, pride, envy, insincerity, falseness, boasting, and bellicosity.
-The asuras are said to experience a much more pleasurable life than humans, but they are plagued by envy for the devas, whom they can see just as animals perceive humans.
+In Buddhist mythology, while all the gods of the Kāmadhātu are subject to passions to some degree, the Asura above all are addicted to them, especially wrath, pride, envy, insincerity, falseness, boasting, and bellicosity.
+The Asura are said to experience a much more pleasurable life than humans, but they are plagued by envy for the deva, whom they can see just as animals perceive humans.